 The regulations and guidelines for homebound services are available in the Virginia Department of Education Homebound Instructional Services Guidelines.

-Recommended Criteria for Alternative Educational Settings
+Recommended Criteria for Alternative Educational Programs

 Alternative educational settings are typically developed locally and designed to meet the needs of a specific population of students.
 Regardless of the alternative educational setting, all divisions are encouraged to use the Code of Virginia § 22.1-209.1:2 criteria for evaluating regional alternative education programs.
 These criteria provide a standard, which can be applied to determine the essential components of a quality alternative educational program developed by school divisions.
 The Code of Virginia and best practice research cite the following as essential components of an alternative educational setting: